 Choose your bed size and shape

-Typically raised bed shapes to include rectangles, squares, hexagons, octagons, U-shaped and L-shaped configurations, but you can also go with a freeform non-symmetrical shape.
+Typical raised bed shapes include rectangles, squares, hexagons, octagons, U-shaped and L-shaped configurations.
+But you can also go with a freeform non-symmetrical shape.
 The main thing is that you can reach all the areas without needing to walk on the bed.
 The length of your bed is up to you, provided you choose the right width: around 1.2m wide is ideal so you can reach the middle of a bed easily from the sides.
 If you will be placing the bed next to a wall or fence, it should be less than a metre wide.
 A depth of around 15cm is best for veggies, though up to 30cm deep is even better.

-Ensuring the gardener has enough room to move and access to all areas is important.
+Ensuring the gardener has enough room to move and access all areas is important.
 Paths should be practical, which means lawns are usually not a good option as maintenance becomes difficult.
 Instead, choose durable hard pavers like flagstones or bricks or nicely crunchy gravel.
-You can also get a springy feel underfoot through using weed-free organic mulches like shredded bark or wood chips, which can handle high foot traffic.
+You can also get a springy feel underfoot by using weed-free organic mulches.
+For example, shredded bark or wood chips, which can handle high foot traffic.

 Construct your bed

 Construct your frame from the material you have chosen.
-If using timber, cut it to the desired size and construct a simple frame in the shape you’ve chosen, attaching sides with butt joints at corners, and screwing corners with galvanised screws.
+If using timber, cut it to the desired size and construct a simple frame in the shape you’ve chosen.
+Attach sides with butt joints at corners, and screw corners with galvanised screws.

 Level the frame

-There’s a little bit of debate as to whether it’s better to let roots penetrate the natural soil level or whether you should line your raised garden bed with weed matting, but the lining is generally seen as beneficial as it improves soil moisture retention and helps deter weeds.
+There’s a little bit of debate on whether it’s better to let roots penetrate the natural soil level or line your raised garden bed with weed matting.
+But lining is generally seen as beneficial as it improves soil moisture retention and helps deter weeds.
 Line your frame with a thick layer of newspaper, cardboard or landscape material, and line the sides and base with weed matting.
 Then cover with soil and your amendments.